-- 13.63 This type of open space includes woodlands, urban forestry, scrubland, grasslands (for example, downlands, commons and meadows), wetlands, nature reserves and wastelands with a primary purpose of wildlife conservation and biodiversity.
+13.70 This type of open space includes woodlands, urban forestry, scrubland, grasslands (for example, downlands, commons and meadows), wetlands, nature reserves and wastelands with a primary purpose of wildlife conservation and biodiversity.
 Such sites include Burbage Common, Thornton Reservoir and Groby Pool amongst others.
-This typology compares with the Accessible Natural Open Space typology in the Hinckley and Bosworth Borough Council Core Strategy. - 13.64 The Wildlife Trust highlights the importance of Natural and Semi-Natural open space when adapting to climate change.
-It plays a key role in wildlife conservation, biodiversity, climate change and recreation.
-It is essential that an appropriate balance between recreational use, biodiversity and conservation is achieved in these spaces. - 13.65 The importance of these sites in terms of biodiversity is highlighted by the fact that a number are designated as Sites of Specific Scientific Interest (SSSI) and Local Wildlife Sites.
+This typology compares with the Accessible Natural Open Space typology in the Hinckley and Bosworth Borough Council Core Strategy.